sachinsu/sachinsu.github.io/work_journal/software.md

     - Replication
         - Synchronous - the leader waits until follower 1 confirms receipt of changes/updates
         - Asynchronous - the leader Doesn't wait for confirmation from follower
+    - Data vault
+        -  designed for historical tracking all aspects of data – relationships and attributes as well as where the data is being sourced from over time.
+Satellites, which are similar to dimensions.
+        - Puts forth a set of design principles & structures for increasing historical tracking performance within the Vault (PiT and Bridge).
+The Data Vault model is flexible enough to adopt these structures at any point in time within the iterative modeling process and does not require advanced planning.
+        - Data Vault is essentially a layer between the information mart / star schema and staging.
+There is some additional overhead that comes with developing this layer both in terms of ETL development and modeling.
+If the project is on a small scale or the project’s life is short-lived, it may not be worth pursuing a Data Vault model.
+        - One of the main driving factors behind using Data Vault is for both audit and historical tracking purposes.
+If none of these are important to you or your organization, it can be difficult to eat the overhead required to introduce another layer into your modeling.
+However, speaking from long-term requirements, it may be a worthwhile investment upfront.

 - [API Gateway][Architecture]
        - Implementing security and cross-cutting concerns like security and authorization on every internal service can require significant development effort.
 A possible approach is to have those services within the Docker host or internal cluster to restrict direct access to them from the outside, and to implement those cross-cutting concerns in a centralized place, like an API Gateway.